Durham, New Hampshire: History

 During King William's War, on July 18, 1694, the fledgling English colonial settlement was attacked in the Raid on Oyster River by French career soldier Claude-Sébastien de Villieu with about 250 Abenaki from Norridgewock under command of their sagamore Bomazeen (or Bomoseen).
 In all, 104 inhabitants were killed and 27 taken captive, with half the dwellings, including the garrisons, pillaged and burned to the ground.

 Oyster River was part of Dover throughout its first century.
 The Plantation was granted rights as an independent parish in 1716 and incorporated as a township in 1732 when it was renamed Durham.
 Rev. Hugh Adams claimed to have proposed the name "Durham" in an address to the General Assembly in 1738.
 Two of the earliest settlers of Dover were William and Edward Hilton, the direct descendants of Sir William de Hilton, Lord of Hilton Castle in County Durham, England, but there is nothing to prove that Durham was named in their honor.

 Benjamin Thompson, a descendant of an early settler, bequeathed his assets and family estate, Warner Farm, to the state for the establishment of an agricultural college.
 Founded in 1866 in Hanover, the New Hampshire College of Agriculture and the Mechanic Arts moved to Durham in 1893 and became the University of New Hampshire in 1923.
 Thompson Hall, built in 1892 with an iconic clock tower, is named in his honor.
 Designed in the Romanesque Revival style by the Concord architectural firm of Dow & Randlett, it was listed on the National Register of Historic Places in 1996.

-On October 22, 1999, Durham was the site of a debate between Republican candidates in the 2000 Presidential Election.
+On October 22, 1999, Durham was the site of a debate between Republican candidates in the 2000 United States Presidential Election.
 Future president George W. Bush was present, along with other notable Republicans of the era, such as John McCain, Alan Keyes, Steve Forbes, and Gary Bauer.
-The debate became the subject of a skit on Saturday Night Live which featured Darrell Hammond playing then President Bill Clinton.
+The debate became the subject of a skit on Saturday Night Live featuring Darrell Hammond in the role of President Bill Clinton.

 In 2017, Durham became the first community in New Hampshire to recognize Indigenous Peoples' Day in place of Columbus Day.
-In 2018, the Oyster River Cooperative School District, which includes Durham, Lee and Madbury, adopted Indigenous Peoples' Day on its school calendar.
+In 2018, the Oyster River Cooperative School District, which includes Durham, Lee, and Madbury, adopted Indigenous Peoples' Day on its school calendar.